 $35–$45 orchestra sides and rear (regular price $59)

 Promotional description: When the dangerously handsome Johnny Blood's life is on the line, he must put his fate into the hands of a colorful cast of characters including a mysterious sheriff, an eccentric priest, a sleazy governor, a saloon girl gone good and a win out of the habit.
 Together, they face uncharted territory as laws are broken and hearts are won.
 Before the sun sets, will they be able to rise up and pull off the greatest act yet, or will Johnny be left hanging?
 This witty and wild new musical comedy takes the Bard's Measure for Measure and shakes things up with a to tapping' score by award-winning composer David Friedman.
 Featuring fresh and feisty book and lyrics bar two-time Tony nominee Peter Kellogg, Desperate Measures is fully loaded with laughs with direction and choreography by Bill Castellino (Cagney).

 1. Online: Click here or visit Telecharge Offers and enter code: DPTONY55

 2. By phone: 212-947-8844 and mention code: DPTONY55

 3. In person: Print this offer and bring it to the New World Stages box office (340 W 50th St between Eighth and Ninths Aves)

-Offer valid through 9/9/18.
-Blackout date: 6/13/18.
+Offer valid through 10/28/18.
+Additional blackout dates may apply.
 All prices include a $2 facility fee.
 All sales are final.
 No refunds or exchanges.
 Offer subject to availability and prior sale.
 Not valid in combination with any other offers.
 Normal service charges apply to phone and internet orders.
 Performance schedule subject to change.
 Offer may be revoked or modified at any time without notice.
 There is an eight-ticket limit per order.